rootwork/salsa-clave/README.md

 Salsa Clave is a set of JavaScript files that act on code output from Salsa.
 This means that they can't (and don't) act on the page until the page loads.
-In some cases, this means elements might "jump around" in front of your eyes as the page is loaded, the scripts are loaded, and the scripts perform their functions.
+In the case of some features, this means elements might "jump around" in front of your eyes as the page is loaded, the scripts are loaded, and the scripts perform their functions.
+This will generally only be noticeable when it involves moving large parts of a form, and these situations are noted in the scripts.

-This can be mitigated to some extent by minifying your files (see "Installation").
-Additionally, for many users the form elements that are being acted on will be "below the fold" -- that is, off the screen below introductory text or images at the top of your form -- and will thus not be noticeable.
+This effect can be mitigated to some extent by minifying your files (see "Installation").
+Additionally, for many users the larger form elements that are being acted on will be "below the fold" -- that is, off the screen below introductory text or images at the top of your form -- and will thus not be noticeable.

-Salsa Clave is designed to increase usability and beauty in your Salsa pages.
+Finally, Salsa Clave is designed to increase usability and beauty in your Salsa pages.
 However, it does not ship with any defined CSS styles -- it simply gives you the tools to more easily apply your own.

 ## Installation